Drew Connor Holland

 Images of people and landscapes on paper that seemingly crumbles under their weight, describe an idealised, re-proportioned metamorphosis.
 His work evokes the current instability in western culture, with recurring motifs of cowboys, unicorns and text, often on backgrounds that are washed-out and barely there.
 He is influenced by “cultural nostalgias”, which he uses to achieve a shared virtual space outside history.

 Drew Connor Holland is a New South Wales based artist who works on Gadigal, Gayemagal and Awabakal land.
-Holland graduated from Sydney’s National Art School in 2018 with a Master of Fine Art (Painting) and has been exhibiting since 2013 with solo exhibitions at Nasha, NSW (2022); Jan Murphy Gallery (2019); ALASKA projects, NSW (2017, 2018); and Galerie Pompom, NSW (2020).
-Holland’s work has been featured in curated exhibitions at the Rockhampton Museum of Art, QLD (2023); Perc Tucker Regional Gallery, QLD (2022); Durden and Ray, Los Angeles, CA (2022); Canberra Grammar School, ACT (2019); Sister Gallery, SA (2017); MetroArts, QLD (2017); and Perth Institute of Contemporary Art (2017).
-In 2022, Holland was a finalist in the Brett Whiteley Travelling Scholarship and was commended with a residency at the Shark Island Institute.
-Holland’s work is held in the Townsville City and Maitland Regional Art Gallery collections.
+Holland graduated from Sydney’s National Art School in 2018 with a Master of Fine Art (Painting) and has been exhibiting since 2013 with solo exhibitions at Nasha, NSW (2022); Jan Murphy Gallery (2019, 2023); ALASKA projects, NSW (2017, 2018); and Galerie Pompom, NSW (2020).
+Regionally and internationally, his work has been included in Disintegration: Metadrawing and Expanded Drawing (Perc Tucker Regional Gallery, 2022), Wrestlemania (Rockhampton Museum of Art, 2023), Shimmer (Durden and Ray, Los Angeles, 2022), and the Auckland Art Fair (2023).

 Download CV